 • we may be pushing an old button in them, accidentally ‘stepping on their toes’

-• they may be appropriately responding to our damage-behavior or communication
+• they may be appropriately responding to our damage-behavior or poor communication style

-• we may be pushing them away or into a reacting (being passive-aggressive, irresponsible, insensitive….) because that’s what we’re used to doing or receiving
+• we may be pushing them away or into a reaction (being passive-aggressive, marginalizing, being insensitive to us….) because that’s what we’re used to doing or receiving

 • they may just be having a bad day/week, OR